-What Does ‘Bonded’ Mean? – An Explanation from the Experts at NFP Surety
+What Does ‘Bonded’ Mean? – An Explanation from the Experts at Surety by NFP

 If you’ve ever had to search for a professional contractor to do repair work in your home, or to do new equipment installations, you probably have come across the phrase ‘licensed, bonded, and insured’ in the classified listings where you searched.
 While most people are at least somewhat familiar with licensing and insurance, not as many understand what it means to be bonded.
 After reading this article, you should have a good idea on how to respond, the next time someone asks you “What does it mean to be bonded”?

-The short answer to that question is that a business owner has purchased a surety bond from a financial organization, which is acting in a role similar to an insurance company.
-If any party should make a claim against that surety bond, the financial organization would be obliged to pay out a sum of money equal to or less than the face value of the surety bond.
+The short answer to that question is that a business owner has purchased a bond from a financial organization, which is acting in a role similar to an insurance company.
+If any party should make a claim against that bond, the financial organization would be obliged to pay out a sum of money equal to or less than the face value of a bond.

 The surety part of the bond is intended to provide some measure of reassurance to customers that the business owner purchasing the bond will live up to promises made, regarding quality workmanship and on-time delivery.
 If the business contractor fails to live up to those terms, the customer does then have recourse to make a claim against the bond, and receive monetary compensation for the contractor’s failure.

-A surety bond is a contractual agreement between three parties, which in legal terms are referred to as the obligee, the principal, and the surety.
-As mentioned above, the surety company sells the bond to a principal, and is responsible for compensating the obligee party in the event that a claim is made against the bond.
-NFP Surety bonds with highly rated bonding carriers, such as Zurich, Western National, Hudson Insurance Group, and more.
+A surety is a contractual agreement between three parties, which in legal terms are referred to as the obligee, the principal, and surety.
+As mentioned above, the company sells bonds to a principal, and is responsible for compensating the obligee party in the event that a claim is made.
+We work with highly rated bonding carriers, such as Zurich, Western National, Hudson Insurance Group, and more.
 We will write your bond on the correct paper, with the right company.

-The obligee is a customer who has arranged with the principal to have a specific body of work performed, for which specific terms or stipulations were agreed to, usually regarding performance.
-The principal is the party purchasing the bond from the surety company, and is the contractor or business entity which is performing the work in question.
+Obligees are a customer who has arranged with the principal to have a specific body of work performed, for which specific terms or stipulations were agreed to, usually regarding performance.
+The involved principal is the party purchasing bonds from the bonding company, and is the contractor or business entity which is performing the work in question.

-Under normal circumstances, a principal will provide professional services to an obligee which are received and accepted, and there is no further involvement of the surety company, and no action taken against the bond.
-If work performed by the principal is deemed unsatisfactory by the obligee, and the obligee desires to be reimbursed for shoddy workmanship or for some other valid reason, the obligee may seek financial restitution by making a claim against the surety bond.
-How does a bond work?
+Under normal circumstances, a principal will provide professional services to an obligee which are received and accepted, and there is no further involvement of the company, and no action taken against the bond.
+If work performed by the principal is deemed unsatisfactory by the involved obligee, their desire to be reimbursed for shoddy workmanship or for some other valid reason, obligees may seek financial restitution by making a claim against it.

-Assuming that grounds for the claim are valid, the surety company would then be obliged to pay out some amount which is specified in the claim against the surety bond.
-The surety company would then seek to be reimbursed by the principal, who failed to live up to the terms of the contractual agreement of the surety bond.
-The principal would be legally required to pay that amount to the surety company, which could be a considerable amount.
+Assuming that grounds for the claim are valid, the company would then be obliged to pay out some amount which is specified in the claim on the involved bond.
+The company would then seek to be reimbursed by the principal, who failed to live up to the terms of the contractual agreement of bonds.
+Principals would be legally required to pay that amount to the company, which could be a considerable amount.

-The fact that any claim against a bond could cause serious financial distress for a principal, plus the fact that the principal would certainly suffer reputational damage by failing to meet terms of the agreement, provide a strong incentive for the principal to deliver high quality workmanship to the obligee party.
-It can thus be said that surety bonds work to protect customers from unsatisfactory professional services delivered by a contractor who has been bonded.
+The fact that any claim against a bond could cause serious financial distress for a principal, plus the fact that a principal would certainly suffer reputational damage by failing to meet terms of the agreement, provide a strong incentive for the involved principal to deliver high quality workmanship to the obligee party.
+It can thus be said that sureties work to protect customers from unsatisfactory professional services delivered by a contractor who has been bonded.

 Why Should you get Bonded?